BuggyPasta/Baikal-Manager/README.md

          retries: 3
          start_period: 5s
        restart: unless-stopped
+       security_opt:
+         - no-new-privileges:true
+       cap_drop:
+         - ALL
+       cap_add:
+         - NET_BIND_SERVICE
        labels:
          - "com.centurylinklabs.watchtower.enable=false"
    ```

+   Note:
-   Note: The volume mount uses the `HOST_DATA_DIR` variable from your `.env` file, ensuring data persistence in your specified location.
+   - The volume mount uses the `HOST_DATA_DIR` variable from your `.env` file
+   - The timezone is set to Europe/London by default
+   - Security features are enabled by default
+   - Container capabilities are restricted for better security

 4. Click "Deploy" and wait until everything is pulled from the GitHub repo.